The Case for News in Video D2C Services

 Key Insights

-- News is being reborn with of consumers spending hours per week consuming news (more than any other media genre)
+- News is reborn with of consumers spending per week consuming news (more any other media genre)

-- News, however, is a utility rather than fan-focused, being the favourite TV genre for just of consumers, making it just the sixth most popular genre
+- News, however, a utility rather than fan-focused, the favourite TV genre for of consumers, making it just sixth most popular genre

-- Yet news is also set to grow, with of consumers intending to increase their news consumption and politics catalysed news consumption, with channels on YouTube seeing a increase in subscribers (nearly twice as quickly as the YouTube average) and a increase in views from April to October 2020
+- Yet news also set to grow, with consumers intending to increase their consumption and politics catalysed news consumption, with channels on YouTube seeing a increase in subscribers (nearly twice as quickly as the YouTube average) and a increase in views from April to October 2020

-- Apple may be particularly well placed in the future of news, with Apple TV+ weekly active users over-indexing for news preference
+- Apple may particularly well placed in the of news, with Apple TV+ active users over-indexing for news

-- News audiences are older with of news genre fans aged
+- News audiences older with of news genre aged

-- High news consumers are on higher income, over-indexing in the household income bracket
+- High news are on higher income, over-indexing the household income bracket

-- Digital paid news subscribers over-index for connected device video consumption and under-index for TV-based video consumption
+- Digital paid subscribers over-index for connected device consumption and under-index for TV-based consumption

-- Paid news subscribers are digital sophisticates, with only them watching live TV weekly compared to the consumer average of and they over-index for paid video subscriptions
+- Paid news are digital sophisticates, with only watching live TV weekly compared the consumer average of and over-index for paid video subscriptions

 Companies and brands mentioned in this report: Amazon, Amazon Prime Video, Apple, Apple TV+, Comcast, Facebook, Google, Peacock, YouTube